 E/M Chart Auditing Workshop

 A proactive stance is your best defense against an audit.
 You can pay a consultant to do it, wait for an audit letter, or take a proactive stance and implement your own self-audit procedures.
-This session will expand your knowledge of evaluation and management coding audits.
-With increased scrutiny from the OIG, government-contracted and third-party auditors make practice self-checks more important than ever.
-Improving audit proficiency reduces practice risk and promotes accurate claim submission.
+This course will expand your knowledge of evaluation and management coding audits including auditing according to the latest set of Evaluation and Management guidelines for Office and Other Outpatient Services effective January 1, 2021.

 - Adopt a comprehensive self-audit system used by professional auditors.

 - Discover missed revenue opportunities when auditing charts based on documentation.